kobolabs/epub-spec/README.md

 }
 </code></pre>

-### MathML is Supported on iOS, elnk, and Desktop platforms
+### MathML Support

-Please note that [MathML](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-mathml) is not presently supported on the Kobo Android platform.
-At present content creators are encouraged to either include a note to indicate that the content is not optimized for Android and devices, or else uses (rather than MathML) for the mathematical content.
-The website https://www.mathmlcloud.org/ is recommended for converting MathML into various outputs for including in your ePubs.
+[MathML](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-mathml) is currently supported on Kobo's iOS, Android, Desktop and eInk platforms.
+It is not currently supported on the Windows app for Desktop and mobile.
+It is recommended that content creators test their content across Android, iOS and Desktop prior to distribution to ensure that equations are displaying as intended.

 ### Fallback Statements